As an Amazon Associate, I earn from qualifying purchases

 - Wipe the oven with a dry, clean towel.

-6. Steps to use Ammonia to clean the oven
+6. Steps to Use Ammonia to Clean the Oven

-Another way to clean your oven with ammonia is simply to mix one cup of ammonia with one cup of water and pour it into a spray bottle.
+Another way to clean an oven with ammonia is to mix one cup of ammonia with one cup of water and pour it into a spray bottle.
 Then, spray the solution onto the oven door and wipe it clean with a cloth.
 Repeat this process on the inside of the oven, being sure to avoid any exposed food.

 The self-cleaning oven feature is a great time saver.
-It uses high temperatures to clean the oven and can save you the hassle of scrubbing it clean yourself.
+It uses high temperatures to clean the oven and can save you the hassle of scrubbing it yourself.
 Here’s how it works:

-3. Now, you need to close the oven door and select the self-cleaning cycle.
+- You must close the oven door and select the self-cleaning cycle.
 The oven will heat up to a very high temperature, usually between 800 and 1000 degrees Fahrenheit.

 Second, bleach can produce toxic fumes when used in an oven, which can be dangerous to you and your family.